lpereira/lwan/README.md

 -----------

-It can achieve good performance, yielding about **320000 requests/second** on a Core i7 laptop for requests without disk access.
+It can achieve good performance, yielding about **320000 requests/second** on a Core i7 laptop for requests without disk access, and without pipelining.

 When disk I/O is required, for files up to 16KiB, it yields about **290000 requests/second**; for larger files, this drops to **185000